Series: Star Trek: The Original Series

 |via Memory Alpha|

 Commenters on my last Star Trek post primed my expectations for "Balance of Terror."
 I'd also been looking forward to it myself as the episode which introduced the Romulans, one of the major alien races of the franchise.
 Having now watched it, I can understand the fuss.
-Like "The Corbomite Maneuver," "Balance of Tower" showcases the moral/ethical underpinnings of Trek that I find so appealing.
+Like "The Corbomite Maneuver," "Balance of Terror" showcases the moral/ethical underpinnings of Trek that I find so appealing.
 This one has a better ending than "Corbomite Maneuver," too.

 "Balance of Terror" was inspired by submarine movies of the 1950s.
 The Enterprise engages in a cat-and-mouse game with a Romulan vessel on the Federation side of the Neutral Zone, a clear treaty violation on the Romulans' part.
 According to the history presented in the episode, the Federation and Romulus had engaged in a long, brutal war without ever actually having laid on eyes on one another!
 Great set up.
 Then the real fun begins.